Uttkarsh222/webapp/README.md

     -Fork the repository.
     -Work on feature branches and commit changes via pull requests.
-    -Do not commit node_modules or other unnecessary files; ensure a       proper .gitignore is in place.
+    -Do not commit node_modules or other unnecessary files; -ensure a proper .gitignore is in place.